Compare Electricity Prices: The savvy guide to save £££

 Contract lengths generally only apply to fixed-term tariffs.
 Technically, you do not have to fulfil your contract until the agreed termination date, however, failing to do so can incur an exit fee.

-In most cases, if you wish to change providers or tariffs before the end of your term, you will have to pay a predetermined exit fee, usually in the range of £5 to £30, though this varies between suppliers.
+In most cases, if you wish to change providers or tariffs before the end of your term, you will have to pay a predetermined exit fee, usually in the range of £5 to £100 per fuel, though this varies between suppliers.

 There are some fixed-rate tariffs available in the electricity market that do offer the possibility to leave without having to pay an exit fee.